interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_same_uss.md

 #### [Validate Flight 1 sharing](../validate_shared_operational_intent.md)

-### Validate tested USS conflict notification to user
+### Validate tested USS conflict notifications to user test step

 #### [Validate tested USS conflict notifications to user from attempted new planned flight](test_steps/validate_user_conflict_notification_from_other_flight.md)
 The test driver waits 12 seconds and checks conflict notification logs of tested USS to verify that notification was sent to Flight 1 due to conflict with Flight 2 from case "Attempt to plan flight into conflict test case".